-No measurement of the combustion is necessary.
-Having checked:
+No measurement of the combustion is necessary, having checked :

-- the appliance has been installed in accordance with the instructions. - the integrity of the flue system and flue seals. - the integrity of the appliance combustion circuit and relevant seals. - check that all external controls are calling for heat.
-If the integral programmer is fitted check that it is correctly programmed and if necessary overridden to provide heat. - the gas service isolation valve 'F', diagram 12.2, is open.
+- the appliance has been installed in accordance with the instructions. - · the integrity of the flue system and flue seals. - the integrity of the appliance combustion circuit and relevant seals. - that all internal/external controls are calling for heat. - the gas service isolation valve, diagram 12.1, is open.